+These are now installed in PA28R's, PA32R's and PA34's.
 Our pump will operate gear just like factory Prestolite units.
 It has an aluminum self-contained reservoir that uses 5606 hydraulic fluid.
 Pump mounts in the same physical location as a HYC5001, HYC5005 or HYC5006 powerpacks.
-Our unit connects to all three aircraft AN-4 hydraulic line fittings (Gear Up, Gear Down and Return/Dump), Pump wiring uses the same 3 wire aircraft power circuits (GREEN, BLUE and BLACK).
+Our unit connects to aircraft AN-4 hydraulic line fittings (Gear Up, Gear Down and a Return/Dump if equipped), Pump wiring uses the same 3 wire aircraft power circuits (GREEN, BLUE and BLACK).
 Pump operates with your panel mounted Gear UP and DOWN switch just like factory gear pump.
 Our pump builds the same pressures in both hydraulic circuits as the factory gear pumps (HYC5001, HYC5005 and HYC5006).
 You will not be able to tell the difference between our powerpack and the HYC5000 series powerpack.
-With the exception, ours costs about 1/6th the price, it's a better unit, bolts in easy, is quieter, comes with installation instructions and has thousands of test cycles.
+With the exception, ours costs about 1/3rd the price, it's a better unit, bolts in easy, is quieter, comes with installation instructions and has thousands of test cycles.
 For the last 30 years it has been used for retractable gear operation on high performance experimental aircraft (Velocity, Berkut, E-racer, Long EZ and several others.
 It is even used on some 114B Commanders and Piper aircraft with a different hydraulic reservoir.
 This unit has been in service for over 30 years on other aircraft, flying the same sky's and landing on the same runways as your aircraft.

 Our unit is being sold as a "maintenance powerpack".
 It is for cycling the gear up and down while on jack stands".
-Although, it could be considered an owner supplied part and installed with a 337 since Piper no longer supports its aircraft with NEW Powerpacks.
+Although, it could be considered an owner supplied part and installed with just a logbook entry under FAR 21.9 or installed with a 337 since Piper no longer supports its aircraft with NEW Powerpacks.

 Our gear powerpack comes with the mounting bracket, aluminum reservoir, tubes and fittings to complete a basic install in just a couple hours.
-You will need a tube bender and 37 degree flare tool to make the connections from the airplane to the pump.
-If you don't have the tools, it's 200 dollar investment.
+You will need a 1/4 inch tube bender and a 37 degree flare tool to make the connections from the airplane to the pump.
+If you don't have the tools, it's $200 investment.
 Thats a lot cheaper than a Prestolite pump overhaul.

 I would like to provide a little insight to the Prestolite Gear Powerpacks; They haven't made these units in over 40 years.
 The price for overhaul has gone from 1500 dollars to as high as $3,950.00 in less than 4 years.
 Core exchanges are between $3,000 and $3,500.
 The overhauled HYC5000 series powerpacks are only lasting a few years when returned to service.
 I'll explain why this is taking place.
 First, the repair shops are all price fixing, allowing them to gouge the consumer.
 They know there are no alternatives to these Prestolite powerpacks.
 However, there is another issue at hand, I told you they haven't made these units in over 4 decades.
 Let me explain what is transpiring at the authorized repair shops.